c-f-h/pyiga/README.rst

 The ``notebooks`` directory contains several examples of how to use ``pyiga``:

 *  `solve-poisson.ipynb <notebooks/solve-poisson.ipynb>`_: solve a Poisson equation and plot the solution
-*  `solve-navier-stokes.ipynb <https://nbviewer.jupyter.org/github/c-f-h/pyiga/blob/master/notebooks/solve-navier-stokes.ipynb>`_:    solve the instationary Navier-Stokes equation with fully implicit Crank-Nicolson timestepping and produce an animation of the result
+*  `solve-navier-stokes.ipynb <https://nbviewer.jupyter.org/github/c-f-h/pyiga/blob/master/notebooks/solve-navier-stokes.ipynb>`_:    solve the instationary Navier-Stokes equations with fully implicit Crank-Nicolson timestepping and produce an animation of the result